5 Modern Technologies That Are Making Wireless DJing Possible

 Why does it work?
 Because the tech is effectively latency-free, the audio quality is very good, and both units can be charged for many hours of battery life – all of which results in a practical and elegant solution.

-4. The Next Beat – for Midi
+4. Bluetooth controllers – for Midi

 Whoa, didn’t I say Bluetooth is a no-go for DJing and by extension for time-critical tasks in general?
 Surely Midi – the sending of musical info down a cable – is time sensitive?

-This kind of link is also what enables Bluetooth keyboards (like the one I am typing on now), computer mice and so on.
+This kind of link is also what enables Bluetooth keyboards (like the one I am typing on now), computer mice, and so on.

 5. Streaming services – for music files

 Increasingly, it is possible to stream music directly into DJ gear, no local copies necessary.
 Pioneer’s high-end CDJ-3000s let DJs connect to their Dropbox accounts to stream their own collections.
-Denon DJ and Numark’s standalone DJ systems all have Ethernet and WiFi built in, for direct streaming from TIDAL, Beatport, Beatsource and Soundcloud Go+ into DJ gear.
+Denon DJ and Numark’s standalone DJ systems all have Ethernet and WiFi built in, for direct streaming from TIDAL, Beatport, Beatsource, and Soundcloud Go+ into DJ gear.
 Use your mobile phone’s personal hotspot and you can pluck tunes out of the air this way even when there is no WiFi.

 Read this next: The Best Music Streaming Services For DJs